Fundraising and the law

 Find out everything you need to know to make sure your fundraising abides by the law.

-When fundraising for the Alzheimer's Society there are a number of guidelines that need to be followed in order to ensure that the Institute of Fundraising Codes of Fundraising Practice are adhered to.
+When fundraising for Alzheimer's Society, there are a number of guidelines that need to be followed in order to ensure that the Fundraising Regulator's Codes of Fundraising Practice are adhered to.

 A brief guide to rules and regulations for some common fundraising activities is listed below but if you are doing street collections you must contact us first to gain further information.

 There are three kinds of lottery or raffle and each has different rules and regulations.
 These are governed by The Lotteries and Amusements Act 1976 (as amended).